Third Place, 2019 National Trumpet Competition, small ensemble; Finalist, 2017 Jeju International Brass Competition

 Japan, especially Tokyo!
 I love how convenient it is to travel there as well as their culture and food.
 Oh and I love Tokyo Disneyland!

-I used to play piano and I still occasionally accompany my friends in their recitals or juries!
+I used to play piano and I still occasionally accompany my friends in their recitals or juries.
+Besides that, I used to play double bass for two years and went to string ensemble competitions as a double bass player!

-Pursuing music as a career might feel dark and alone in your path sometimes, but believe me, we will all see the light in the end!
+Pursuing music as a career might feel stressful and alone in your path sometimes, but believe me, we will all see the light in the end!